GoogleCloudPlatform/DataflowTemplates/v2/gcs-to-sourcedb/README_GCS_to_Sourcedb.md

 * **spannerProjectId** (Cloud Spanner Project Id.): This is the name of the Cloud Spanner project.
 * **metadataInstance** (Cloud Spanner Instance to store the shard progress when reading from gcs): This is the instance to store the shard progress of the files processed.
 * **metadataDatabase** (Cloud Spanner Database to store the shard progress when reading from gcs): This is the database to store  the shard progress of the files processed..
+* **runIdentifier** (Reverse replication run identifier): The identifier to distinguish between different runs of reverse replication flows.

 ### Optional Parameters

-* **sourceType** (Destination source type): This is the type of source databse.Currently only mysql is supported.
+* **sourceType** (Destination source type): This is the type of source database.
+Currently only mysql is supported.
 Defaults to: mysql.
 * **sourceDbTimezoneOffset** (SourceDB timezone offset): This is the timezone offset from UTC for the source database.
 Example value: +10:00.
 Defaults to: +00:00.
 * **timerInterval** (Duration in seconds between calls to stateful timer processing. ): Controls the time between successive polls to buffer and processing of the resultant records.
 Defaults to: 1.
 * **startTimestamp** (File start timestamp, takes precedence if provided, else value from spanner_to_gcs_metadata is considered, for regular mode.): Start time of file for all shards.
 If not provided, the value is taken from spanner_to_gcs_metadata.
 If provided, this takes precedence.
 To be given when running in regular run mode.